Rivian: Electric Delivery Van (EDV) and Rivian Commercial Van (RCV)

 Rivian entered into a commercial agreement with its investor Amazon, Inc. in February 2019.
 By September 2019, Amazon's Logistics division had agreed to collaborate with Rivian to design, produce, and purchase 100,000 electric delivery vehicles (EDVs).
 Initial plans suggested a first delivery date in 2021.
 As of 2019, Amazon expected to have as many as 10,000 electric vans in operation by 2022, but was not planning to take delivery of the entire 100,000 Rivian vans the contract calls for until 2030.
 In November 2022, Rivian announced that it had delivered 1,000 EDVs to Amazon.
+In 2026 Amazon announced that it reached half of its goal and had over 50,000 EV delivery vans in its fleet.
 The Rivian collaboration is part of Amazon's plan to convert its delivery fleet to 100% renewable energy by 2030.

 The van is slated to be built in three sizes, carrying 500 ft3, 700 ft3, or 900 ft3 of packages, each with the same stand-up interior height, but with a narrower smallest model.
 All of the vans will be built on the same platform, which shares the same electrical and network architecture, ECUs, and battery-pack design with the Rivian R1T/R1S models; most will use a basic single-motor e-axle drive unit driving the front wheels.
-The van is to be produced exclusively for Amazon, and will be built with a steel chassis on a "low-feature-content" assembly line to keep costs down.
+The van is to be produced exclusively for Amazon initially, and will be built with a steel chassis, as opposed to the aluminum primarily used on the R1T and R1S.
+The EDV assembly line is a "low-feature-content" assembly line to keep costs down.
 The van is explicitly designed to allow Amazon to reduce costs and shrink its carbon footprint.

 A 150 mi prototype for the Amazon electric delivery van was tested on public roads in early 2021.
 Testing began in Los Angeles and San Francisco.
-By April 2021, testing was being conducted in Denver with plans to test in 16 U.S. cities in different climate zones.
+By April 2021, testing was being conducted in Colorado with plans to test in 16 U.S. cities in different climate zones.
 Tests in Oklahoma and Michigan were underway by July 2021.

 Amazon also will source electric vans and three-wheelers from other OEMs, such as Stellantis, Mercedes-Benz Group, and Mahindra.
 Deployment of the electric delivery vans began in nine U.S. cities in July 2022.

 Under terms of a 2019 agreement, Rivian was required to sell all of the vans it makes to Amazon.
 In early 2023, it was reported that Amazon had notified Rivian that it wanted to buy about 10,000 vans during the year.
 As this was at the low end of a range previously provided to the auto maker, in response Rivian sought to remove the exclusivity terms of the agreement.
 By January 2024, Amazon agreed to end the exclusivity arrangement, allowing Rivian to be free to seek new commercial customers for the vans.

 In February 2025, Rivian opened up orders for the vans to business fleet customers.
-Models sold for business fleets are branded as electric commercial vans (ECVs).
+Models sold for business fleets are branded as Rivian Commercial Vans (RCVs).